 “Amanda, sometimes forgetful and often found asking herself if she remembered to water her house plants, shows the intimate and blunt reality of healing in a college environment” Hansel, Amanda’s Longest Living Houseplant

-“Amanda writes her stories in the same style she lives her life: unique, insightful, and gluten-free.
-5/4 would pet again” Kevin, Guy Amanda Steals Sweatshirts From (aka her boyfriend)
+“Amanda writes her stories in the same style she lives her life: unique, insightful, and gluten-free.”
+Kevin, ex-boyfriend

 “She’s so serious all the time!”
 Amanda’s Parents